 Consider this… Participants coming to YOUR class because of the MUSIC you play!
 This has certainly been an important aspect in land based classes for as long as group fitness has existed.
 Admittedly, this is sometimes missing in aqua classes and music is merely a background beat.
 When we know that music can transcend time and is a universal form of communication, why are we then using it as “something in the background”?

 Exercise intensity can be dictated by the energy in the music.
 High energy music is ideal for cardiovascular components, sprints, drills, interval and circuit type classes.
 Low energy music can be used effectively for strength, flexibility, stability, balance and suspended exercises.
 And then there is everything in between, where a wide range of exercise concepts and movement patterns can be incorporated.

-Keeping this in mind, even within a song there is high and low energy sections.
+Keeping this in mind, even within a song there are high and low energy sections.
 For example, choruses are usually the highlight of a song.
 This is when the song peaks with memorable catchy lyrics.
-The verse is the ‘story telling’ part of the song and is usually lower in energy.
+The verse is the ‘storytelling’ part of the song and is usually lower in energy.
 As an instructor, taking advantage of these energy levels can make it much easier to either motivate participants to achieve target heart rates or get them to focus on technique and form.

 How To Map And Use Liquid Rhythms

 Mapping your music provides you with a plan of the highs and lows of each song.
 There are two ways music can be mapped.

 - Start by marching or tapping your foot in time with the music.